Bakers Asthma Allergy Panel

 Cpt Code:86003 (x8)

-Test available for NY samples.2 mL serum, ambient, frozen or refrigerated, no special shipping requirements.
+NY approved.2 mL serum, ambient, frozen or refrigerated, no special shipping requirements.

 The CPT codes provided are based on Viracor-IBT's interpretation of the American Medical Association's Current Procedural Terminology (CPT) codes and are provided for general informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Questions regarding coding should be addressed to your local Medicare carrier.
 Viracor-IBT assumes no responsibility for billing errors due to reliance on the CPT codes illustrated in this material.